2 largest settlements yet add $9M over deaths tied to doctor

-COLUMBUS, Ohio (AP) - The Ohio hospital system that found a doctor ordered excessive painkillers for about three dozen patients who died has reached settlements totaling $9 million in lawsuits over two deaths.
+COLUMBUS, Ohio (AP) - The Ohio hospital system that found an intensive care doctor ordered excessive painkillers for about three dozen patients who died has reached settlements totaling $9 million in lawsuits over two deaths, which would be the highest known payouts so far in the related wrongful-death lawsuits.

-Those are much larger than previous settlements in cases involving the Columbus-area Mount Carmel Health System and fired doctor William Husel (HYOO’-suhl).

-The two lawsuits alleged drugs ordered by Husel caused the death of a 58-year-old man in September and hastened the death of a 75-year-old woman in intensive care in November.
+The latest cases settled by the Columbus-area Mount Carmel Health System alleged Dr. William Husel ordered drugs that caused the death of 58-year-old Donald McClung last September and hastened the death of 75-year-old Rebecca Walls in November, according to court records.

-The 43-year-old Husel pleaded not guilty to murder charges in the deaths of the woman and 24 other patients over several years.
-He hasn’t been criminally charged in the man’s death.
+Husel was fired in December and has been charged with murder in the deaths of 25 patients over several years, forming one of the biggest cases of its kind against a U.S. health care professional.

+He pleaded not guilty.
 A defense lawyer has said Husel was providing comfort care to dying patients, not trying to kill them.

+Mount Carmel has agreed to roughly $13.5 million in settlements so far, including two filed within the past week that still must be approved by a judge.

+The hospital system previously settled at least seven other cases, plus two that didn’t involve lawsuits, for a total of nearly $4.5 million .
+Those settlements ranged from $200,000 to $700,000, with patients’ families typically getting two-thirds or less of the money and the rest going to lawyers and court costs.

 Sign up for Daily Newsletters